jbweston/nord/README.rst

 Nord is licensed under the terms of the GNU GPLv3.
 See the LICENSE_ file for details.

+The file ``web/static/world.geo.json`` is Copyright (c) 2017 Richard Zimmerman and is included here under the conditions of the `MIT License`_

 .. _LICENSE: LICENSE
+.. _MIT License: web/static/LICENSE

 Installation
 ------------